SunPodder/SunPodder/README.md

 <br>

-🔭 Currently working at making some small libraries (**Javascript, Python**) to optimize the code we need for our daily usage.
+🔭 Currently working at making some small libraries (**Javascript, Python**) based on the code we need for our daily usage.

 So if you want to join me, just leave a  Hi!👋